 Cores of this form become classical modes when the blanks are filled in by whole tones, but the cores exist independently of the modes.
-The same cores may be present in multi-tritone, non-classical modes, for some of the tritones.
+This independence is a deep structural property of music.
+The same cores may be present for some of the tritones in multi-tritone, non-classical modes, indicating sub-modes that are classical modes.